axeluhl/sailing-analytics/wiki/info/security/permission-migration-tests.md

 All pre existing users will receive the following additions:

 * A group named by the user with suffix "-tenant" is created.
+* The new group owns itself; the user is the group's owning user.
 * The user is a member of the newly created tenant group
 * The user is the owner of itself and the associated group
+* The user has the role "user" qualified by the user itself
-* The user has the role "user" qualified by the user itself but without a group qualification
+* The user has another role "user" qualified by the newly created tenant group as a group qualification

 ### User called "admin"